 Although these are all valid reasons to reject an individual request, it seems unlikely that such a high number of people - the demand for flexible working outstrips those currently enjoying it by 50% - would be put off from making an application based solely on these formal objections.
 So, what else is going on?

 One emerging issue reveals that employers are avoiding having to dish out rejection anyway.
 Earlier this year it was reported some companies still tacitly treat flexible working as the sole privilege of women with children.
-This is despite the policy being inclusive to everyone for reasons covering religious commitments to medical conditions.
+This is despite the flexible working policy being inclusive to everyone for reasons covering religious commitments to medical conditions.
 ‘Informal arrangements’ to allow for childcare responsibilities exist instead of official changes to contracts, therefore negating the need for employers to acknowledge a need for formal changes to be made.

 Another and seemingly more common problem averting people from requesting flexibility at work, however, are its various associated stigmas.
 A 2017 survey revealed that regardless of its popularity amongst workers, the perception is that employers regard those who want some form of flexible working arrangement as being uncommitted, unambitious and lazy.
 Worried that moving to a flexible arrangement would negatively impact their career, employees are reluctant to push for change.
 Furthermore, other reports talk about job insecurity caused by an unstable economy as being a key detractor.